OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-container/index.md

 ---
-title: Deploy to a Kubernetes Cluster
+title: Deploy to a Kubernetes cluster
 description: Deploy to a Kubernetes cluster.
 position: 10
 ---

 Octopus supports the deployment of Kubernetes resources through the `Deploy Kubernetes containers` step.
 This step exposes a UI that builds up a [Kubernetes Deployment resource](http://g.octopushq.com/KubernetesDeploymentResource), a [Service resource](http://g.octopushq.com/KubernetesServiceResource), and an [Ingress resource](http://g.octopushq.com/KuberntesIngressResource).
 The combination of these resources represents an opinionated view about what makes up a typical Kubernetes deployment.

-## Deploy Kubernetes Containers Step
+## Deploy Kubernetes containers step

 To begin, add the `Deploy Kubernetes containers` step to a project.